Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 The two main allowances are the nil rate band and the residential nil rate band.

-The main nil rate band has been £325,000 since 2009 and is frozen until 2028.
+The main nil rate band has been £325,000 since 2009.
 Each person gets a nil rate band.
 For a married couple/civil partners, any nil rate band not used on the first death is available for use against the second estate.

 There are provisions to use this nil rate band even if a person has ‘downsized’ or even sold their property before death.
 As long as this happened after 8 July 2015 and some of the estate passes to direct descendants, the former home would have qualified for the residence nil rate band and some or all the residential nil rate band can be claimed.